css-raku/CSS-Properties-raku/README.md

 - *Margin Edge or Outer Edge* -
 The margin edge surrounds the box margin.
 If the margin has 0 width, the margin edge is the same as the border edge.
 The four margin edges define the box's margin box.

-### `CSS::Declarations::Box`
+### `CSS::Properties::Box`

-`CSS::Declarations::Box` is an abstract class for modelling Box Model elements.
+`CSS::Properties::Box` is an abstract class for modelling Box Model elements.

 ```
-use CSS::Declarations;
+use CSS::Properties;
-use CSS::Declarations::Box;
+use CSS::Properties::Box;
-use CSS::Declarations::Units :px, :pt, :em, :percent;
+use CSS::Properties::Units :px, :pt, :em, :percent;

 my $style = q:to"END";
     width:   300px;